-Spending in retirement can be broken into 3 phases, the go-go years, the slow-go years, and the no-go years.
+Spending in retirement can be broken into three phases, the go-go years, the slow-go years, and the no-go years.
 During early retirement (the go-go years), spending is high.
 Retirees travel, shop, golf, fish, and actively enjoy their free time.
-Depending on health this phase spans ages 55-75.
+Depending on health, this phase spans ages 55 to 75.

-Then come the slow-go years, where due to health or age, you stay home more, and shop and travel less.
-Spending in inflation-adjusted terms has been shown to decrease during this phase, which spans the 70-85 age range.
+Then come the slow-go years, where due to health or age, you stay home more and shop and travel less.
+Spending in inflation-adjusted terms has been shown to decrease during this phase, which spans the 70 to 85 age range.

 During the no-go years, spending on healthcare replaces what used to be spent on entertainment items.
 In inflation-adjusted terms, spending creeps back up during this time, usually in your 80s and beyond.

-Your income level also determines the effect inflation has.
-Higher income retirees (75k annual incomes and greater) have room in their budget to absorb price increases on essentials – inflation doesn’t have a huge negative impact on this group.
-For lower income retirees increases in basics like food, energy, and medical takes a bigger bite out of their budget.
+Your income level also determines the effect that inflation has.
+Higher-income retirees ($75k annual incomes and greater) have room in their budget to absorb price increases on essentials; inflation doesn’t have a huge negative impact on this group.
+For lower-income retirees, increases in basics like food, energy, and medical care take a bigger bite out of their budget.

-When projecting retirement success, assume expenses will go up by 3% each year, in line with historical inflation rates.
-Then we begin working on a “spend-more now plan” which may mean less income increases later.
+When projecting retirement success, assume that expenses will go up by 3% each year, in line with historical inflation rates.
+Then we begin working on a “spend-more now plan,” which may mean fewer income increases later.
 This type of planning can allow more spending in the go-go years.
-The goal is to find the balance between enjoying life now and holding enough financial reserves to account for later-life too.
+The goal is to find the balance between enjoying life now and holding enough financial reserves to account for later life, too.